maxence-depire/calculation-of-pi-frames/README.md

 Create the 📆 08/10/2023 at ⌚️ 9:34pm in 🗺 Rodez, France.<br />By maxence-depire 👨‍💻.

 # Goal
-One day, a famous guy named "Archimedes", create a methods for compute two frames of the number Pi, a minimal, and a maximal.
+One day, a famous guy named Archimedes, create a methods for calculate two frames of the number Pi.
 And another day, my math professor showed me this method.
-And today I try to compute with my method in this repo 👨‍💻.
+And today I try to reproduce the Archimedes skill in python 👨‍💻.

 # The method